-In accounting for VAT, the Council complies with FRS102 (The Financial Reporting Standard applicable in the UK).
-VAT payable is excluded from the main accounting statements unless it is not recoverable under normal tax rules.
-VAT receivable is excluded as it is due to Her Majesty's Revenue and Customs (HMRC).
+In accounting for VAT, the Council complies with FRS102 (The Financial Reporting Standard applicable in the UK) and VAT is excluded from the main accounting statements unless it is not recoverable under normal tax rules.

 1a.
 Accounting Standards Issued, not yet Adopted